pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 changed the wall from a "killing machine" to something that could be transcended, if only in thought.
-It threw out the assumption that the wall was unapproachable and proved that it was possible _to think_ about the wall and provided the revelation that there might be more than one way to think about it.
+It threw out the assumption that the wall was unapproachable and proved that it was possible _to think_ about the wall and made way for the revelation that there might be more than one way to think about it.

 And just as with the [reunification of Germany], realizing the Scholarly Commons is not simply a matter of removing a wall and getting on with life as